masonmedia/jl_swup/README.md

 ## **Images**

 All of jaxx.io image assets live in the /assets/img folder.
 As this repo has housed numerous versions of jaxx.io, there is a wide variety of images, logos, icons, and graphics.
-While the intention was always to cull the folder of unused content, mamny of the images could be reused and/or swapped out for variety and SEO in the future.
+While the intention was always to cull the folder of unused content, many of the images have either never been used, can be reused/recycled, and/or swapped out for variety and SEO improvement in the future.
 Thus the folder has accumulated an extensive library of imagery.
 In a future state, it would likely be wise to remove any duplicates, delete any original photos that were minified but kept for comparison, and cut any unused device or lifestyle images, or unused coin/token icons.

-## **Updating Jaxx Liberty Versions ~ Downloads + Changelog**
+## **Updating Jaxx Liberty Versions: Downloads + Changelog**

 ### **downloads.php**